mendix/docs/content/developerportal/deploy/deploying-to-mindsphere.md

 ![Login to Siemens Digital Industry Software](attachments/deploying-to-mindsphere/WebKeyLogin.png)

 {{% alert type="info" %}}
-If you have more then one tenant on Mindsphere you will get a list of tenants.
+If you have more then one tenant on MindSphere you will get a list of tenants.
 Choose the tenant where you want to register your app.

 If you have only one tenant on MindSphere, the process will automatically select this tenant for you.
 {{% /alert %}}